mdelcarlo/es-future/ES10/06-tostring-improvements/index.md

 ES2019 introduced a change to the return value to avoid stripping comments and other characters like whitespace, exactly representing the function as it was defined.

+Now toString() method returns a string representing the source code of the function

 If previously we had:

 ```js